top of page

 For those who are not autistic, this can create challenges in understanding how they see the world, making it harder to know how to connect with them.

-My "Accepting Autism" workshop aims to provide practical information to anyone interested in learning
+My "Accepting Autism" workshop aims to provide practical information about

 how autism impacts individuals and families, what the World may look like through